adtork/Jeremy-Azure-lab/FastPath/readme.md

 Scenarios:
 - Build FP during creation of a connection between the ER GW and ER Circuit.
 - Validate FP and traceroute behavior from a seperate (non-FP) VNET to hub and spoke.
 - Define a non-FP connection in the portal between the ER GW and circuit.
-Configure FP on existing connection, validate FP disabled, and run previous traceroute.
+Configure FP on existing connection, validate FP enabled, and run previous traceroute.

 **VNETs, peerings, VMs and ER GWs (and conn2) are already created to match the diagram.
 Use Powershell to build an FP connection between ER GW1 and the circuit.
 The ER circuit is in a seperate subscription so an authorization token is used. $id is the path to the ER circuit (XXXXX is the subscription).
 "AuthorizationKey" (YYYYY) is the key generated from the authorization process.**